SFCxUS Leadership

 Jeff Miller lives in Arlington, MA with his wife, two elementary-aged kids, and two dogs.
 He advocated in his community for phone-free initiatives before joining the national effort through Smartphone Free Childhood U.S. He works in a strategy and finance role professionally and has served on 10 corporate boards.
 In addition, he serves on multiple nonprofit boards including Arlington Libraries Foundation and the Humanist Chaplaincy at Harvard and M.I.T.

-Kathleen Barlow - Council Member
+Kathleen Barlow - Community Outreach

 Kathleen Barlow is the mother of 6 kids and grandmother of 3.
 Kathleen taught middle and high school French for about a decade.
 She currently serves on the school board of her daughters’ charter high school.
 In addition to SFCxUS, Kathleen is also an active member of the Screen Time Action Network, the Phone Free Schools Movement, and the Tech Safe Learning Coalition.
 As the founder “Swimming UpScreen”, Kathleen blogs about screen-related issues, and also shares tips on how to delay and/or step back from tech overuse.
-She recently published a journal called “52 Screen-Free Experiences for Families.”
+She recently published a journal called “52 Screen-Free Experiences for Families.

 Emily Boddy - Council Member